om2-ws22/website/docs/programming-toolkit.md

 1. Delete your environment (anaconda3\envs) and package (anaconda3\pkgs) folders in your user folder.
 1. Open Add or remove programs and uninstall your Anaconda installation.

+To learn more about how to uninstall Anaconda, take a look at [this page](https://docs.anaconda.com/anaconda/install/uninstall/).

 #### macOS

 1. [Open your terminal](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac)